kyma-project/btp-manager/docs/testing.md

 The setting for the `go test` verbosity is `-v` (verbose, print the full output event for passing tests).
 This can be changed in the `make` recipe.
 For the `Ginkgo` tests execution, the default setting is `-ginkgo.v` (verbose).
 It can be changed, for example, for `very verbose` by setting the environment variable **GINKGO_VERBOSE_FLAG**.
-Allowed values are: `ginkgo.succinct`, `ginkgo.v`, `ginkgo.vv`.
-Accordingly, the output level will be: succinct, verbose, very verbose.
+The allowed values are: `ginkgo.succinct`, `ginkgo.v`, or `ginkgo.vv`.
+Accordingly, the output level will be: succinct, verbose, or very verbose.

 ```shell
 GINKGO_VERBOSE_FLAG="ginkgo.vv" make test